 MS, NTP, CGRS

 Nala Walla is an integrator, a self-described cultural acupuncturist, and wisewoman in the woods.
-She weaves a holistic and commonsense approach to wellness as a Certified Nutritional Therapist, Grief Recovery Specialist, and Permaculture Designer.
-Her compassionate and empowering style of coaching helps to re-pattern deep connections to soul and to place, via human and more-than-human communities.
+She weaves a holistic and commonsense approach to wellness as a practioner of Nutritional Therapy, Grief Recovery, Ancestral Healing and Permaculture Design.
+Her compassionate and empowering style helps to re-pattern deep connections to soul and to place, via our own ancestral lineages, and more-than-human communities.

 Foundational work in traditional and ancestral nutrition combines with somatic release techniques to encourage healing and unwinding.
 Deep attention is given to developing personalized ritual practices which support the grief process and foster ongoing relationship to ancestors.
-And frequent group workshops build community and heal the rampant cultural poverty that surrounds us.
+Frequent group workshops build community and heal the rampant cultural poverty that surrounds us in modern industrial society.

 To further describe who I am, and what I do,

 allow me to share a few sentiments from writer Sonia Horowitz,

 responding to the question: